Submission Guidelines

 Submission Requirements for General Call:

-• You may submit up to two (2) pieces at a time.
-For poems, this means 2 individual poems, not 2 blocks of poetry.
+• You may submit up to two (2) pieces at a time of fiction, creative non-fiction, poetry, or miscellaneous work.
+(For poems, this means 2 individual poems, not 2 blocks of poetry.)
+Miscellaneous work includes but is not limited to: plays, screenplays, hybrid pieces that utilize prose and poetry, etc.

 • 3k words maximum per piece.
 (This is a soft limit, but please don’t get carried away.
 In general, we tend to prefer shorter pieces.)

-• For writing, stick to .doc .docx .txt or .rtf formats.
+• Formatting: For writing, stick to .doc .docx .txt or .rtf formats.

-For art please stick to jpegs.
+• For art please stick to .jpeg, .png or .tiff files.
 Audio/video should be in .mp3 or .mp4

 • Place EACH of your submissions in its own individual file. (separate docs for writing, separate jpegs for images).